Is This Whatcha Wont?: History

-The album reached #25 on the R&B albums chart, White's first to miss the top ten, and peaked at #125 on the Billboard 200.
-The album yielded two singles, "Don't Make Me Wait Too Long" and "I'm Qualified to Satisfy You" which peaked at #20 and #25 on the Billboard R&B Singles chart respectively.
+The album reached No. 25 on the R&B albums chart, White's first to miss the top ten, and peaked at No. 125 on the Billboard 200.
+The album yielded two singles, "Don't Make Me Wait Too Long" and "I'm Qualified to Satisfy You" which peaked at No. 20 and No. 25 on the Billboard R&B Singles chart respectively.
 This was his first album that failed to produce a top ten single on that chart.
-Both singles also charted on the UK Singles Chart, at #17 and #37 respectively.
-The album was digitally remastered and reissued on CD on March 19, 1996 by Mercury Records.
+Both singles also charted on the UK Singles Chart, at No. 17 and No. 37 respectively.
+The album was digitally remastered and reissued on CD on March 19, 1996, by Mercury Records.